ICDM-UESTC/TrustworthyExplanation/README.md

 We evaluate our method on a variety of datasets:

-* Synthetic: BA-Shapes
+* Synthetic: BA-2MOTIFS
-* Molecular: MUTAG, 3MR, BENZENE
+* Molecular: MUTAGENICITY, 3MR, BENZENE

 Datasets will be automatically processed on first run.